keycloak/keycloak-client/README.md

 ## Syncing the files from Keycloak repository

+* Fetch [main Keycloak server repository](https://github.com/keycloak/keycloak) and checkout the last `release/X.Y` branch (For example `git checkout release/26.0`).
+Note that we usually cannot sync from the server `main` branch as it is under development and there is still a chance that some things being developed here would be later updated/removed.
+Which could be an issue as for client, we want to preserve backwards compatibility.

-* Checkout [main Keycloak server repository](https://github.com/keycloak/keycloak) and build it on your laptop to make sure latest Keycloak stuff available in your local maven repository.
+* build it on your laptop to make sure latest Keycloak stuff available in your local maven repository.

 * Run [sync-keycloak-sources.sh](.github/scripts/sync-keycloak-sources.sh)